scando1993/thingsboard.github.io/docs/iot-gateway/getting-started.md

 ![image](/images/gateway/gateway-statistics.png)
 {: refdef}

-The presence of those values on the UI means that your gateway has successfully connected to ThingsBoard server.
+The presence of those values on the UI means that your gateway has successfully connected to Pacificsoft server.

 ## Step 7.
 Choose your extension